EyalSchiff/EyalSchiff/README.md

 Here are the main repositories currently available on my profile:

 * **[B.Sc.
-Final Project (In Progress)](https://github.com/EyalSchiff/Final-Project):** My final year project in Electrical Engineering, focusing on VLSI and hardware design (Architecture, RTL, and Physical Design).
+Final Project: GC-eDRAM DRT Optimization (In Progress)](https://github.com/EyalSchiff/Final-Project):** My final year project focusing on optimizing Data Retention Time (DRT) for Gain-Cell embedded DRAM to improve energy efficiency.
+The project involves building Verilog behavioral models to emulate memory volatility and designing a smart, LUT-based adaptive refresh controller with multiplexing logic to significantly reduce static power consumption.
 * **[Self-Verilog-Projects](https://github.com/EyalSchiff/Self-verilog-projects):** A collection of RTL designs and testbenches in Verilog.
-This includes a hierarchical 16-entry hardware resource allocator (Locker System) designed to explore formal verification and physical design constraints.
+This includes a hierarchical 16-entry hardware resource allocator (Locker System) designed to explore complex routing, decoding, and digital state management.

 *(More projects and architectural explorations will be added soon!)*